Chimp Eden - The Jane Goodall Institute

 When is the best time to volunteer?

-As this project is based at a sanctuary, there are animals here year-round, so the only thing that may impact when you choose to volunteer is the weather:
+As this project is based at a sanctuary, the chimps are here year-round, so the only thing that may impact when you choose to volunteer is the weather:

-November – February: This is the hottest time of year, with average temperatures reaching highs of around 33°C (91°F) and lows of roughly 19°C (66°F), but it is also the wettest time of year, although mostly with quick bursts of showers.
+November – February: This is the hottest time of year, with average temperatures reaching highs of around 33°C (91°F) and lows of roughly 19°C (66°F), but it is also the wettest time of year, although mostly with quick bursts of rain in the afternoons.

-March – October: During these months, there is varying weather throughout this period, with March to May and September to October being perhaps the most comfortable times of year to volunteer, with daytime temperatures averaging around 29°C (84°F) before dropping to roughly 13°C (55°F) in the evening, and minimal rainfall during this period.
-June - August is considered Winter and sees daytime temperatures range between 26-28°C (78-82°F) with lows of around 11°C (52°F).
+March – October: There is varying weather throughout this period, with March to May and September to October being perhaps the most comfortable times of year to volunteer, with daytime temperatures averaging around 29°C (84°F) before dropping to roughly 13°C (55°F) in the evening, and minimal rainfall during this period.
+June - August is considered winter and sees daytime temperatures range between 26-28°C (78-82°F) with lows of around 11°C (52°F).
 This is the driest time of year and is great for wildlife viewing and other excursions.

 Average Monthly Weather - Nelspruit